willbuck/midwestjs-2015-protractor/oddities_and_learning_points.md

 - Brittle in non-angular land?
 - Slow-ish, definitely
 - by.buttonText is very sensitive :( partialButtonText is helpful in this case but need to be wary
+- Why do I have an angular site I have to mark as non-angular?
+Is it a webpack thing?